Illinois Smog Check / Emissions Test

 Smog Check Fees

-There is a $20 annual fee for a voluntary smog checks, which can be completed by a state licensed Inspection Station.
+There is a $20 annual fee for a voluntary smog check, which can be completed by a state licensed Inspection Station.
 These stations post signs at the station stating they do smog checks and will post a maximum fee for testing.

 Performing Emissions Testing in Illinois

 Illinois vehicle owners should receive a registration renewal notice in the mail or can sign up to receive on through their email.
-They can also check online to see if their vehicle is due for an test as well.
+They can also check online to see if their vehicle is due for a test as well.
 Owners can get their vehicles tested up to 4 months before they need to get their registrations renewed.

-On Board Diagnostic Tests – The Illinois DMV will administer an ODBII test on most motor vehicles made in the 1996 or newer model years.
+On-Board Diagnostic Tests – The Illinois DMV will administer an ODBII test on most motor vehicles made in the 1996 or newer model years.
 The OBDII system installed in U.S. manufactured vehicles made in the 1996 and newer model years is a mechanical issue early-warning system.
 The system records the vehicle’s performance by administering a specific kind of test referred to as a “Monitor”.
 Monitors test a vehicle’s primary emissions components and subsystems.
 While the key is in the ignition and the engine is off, a test technician will make sure the vehicle’s DLC (Data Link Connector) works properly.
 Then, the test technician hooks an emissions diagnostic tool up to your vehicle’s DLC using a cable to allow the technician’s diagnostic tool to communicate with the vehicle’s OBD II system.
 The Illinois DMV test technician can check your vehicle’s engine and emissions systems, and see if any monitors state a “Not Ready” status.
 If there are too many monitors stating a “Not Ready” status, then the vehicle will not pass the test.
 The test personnel can complete the test in around 2 minutes.

 Gas Cap Test – The Illinois Air Care Team requires a Gas Cap Test on all vehicles older than 1995 to make sure they seal properly.
 Illinois registered vehicles made in the 1996 model year or later will have the ODBII system check their gas cap automatically.